moebiussurfing/ofxBeatClock/README.md

 ## Usage

-Create your project with OF ProjectGenerator as usual.
+Create the example project or your own with OF ProjectGenerator as usual.
+Take care of included /data files.

 ```c++